thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

 There are many screen and/or console locker programs.
 I've installed `physlock
 <https://github.com/muennich/physlock>`_::

-  apt-get install physlock # As root
+  apt-get install physlock # As root.

 Installing a memory (RAM) tester